 The Corporation for Public Broadcasting (CPB), which is the agency that provides federal funding for public television and radio stations, has determined that every public media entity should be as transparent as possible in its governance and finances.
-Therefore, WBGU-TV is providing the following information, to comply with CPB policy, for transparency in our finances and governance, and in the public interest.
+Therefore, WBGU-PBS is providing the following information, to comply with CPB policy, for transparency in our finances and governance and in the public interest.

-1. A list of the governing Board of Directors for WBGU-TV, which is the Bowling Green State University Board of Trustees:
+- A list of the governing Board of Directors for WBGU-PBS, which is the Bowling Green State University Board of Trustees: BGSU Board of Trustees

-2. Date, Time and Place of meetings of the WBGU-TV Governing Board:
+- Date, time and place of meetings of the WBGU-PBS Governing Board: BGSU Board Action

-WBGU-TV knows that a diverse workforce, management team, and Community Advisory Board contribute greatly to our knowledge and understanding of Northwest and West Central Ohio’s diverse communities, and to our ability to deliver content and services that will help us attract, grow and engage audiences and help them to achieve their full potential.
-We endeavor to recruit from a broad pool of candidates enabling us to hire and promote qualified candidates with a variety of cultural and ethnic backgrounds, personal experiences and characteristics, and talents that reasonably reflect the diverse needs and interests of the communities served by WBGU-TV.
+WBGU-PBS knows that a diverse workforce, management team and Community Advisory Board contribute greatly to our knowledge and understanding of Northwest and West Central Ohio’s diverse communities and to our ability to deliver content and services that will help us attract, grow and engage audiences while helping them to achieve their full potential.
+We endeavor to recruit from a broad pool of candidates enabling us to hire and promote qualified candidates with a variety of cultural and ethnic backgrounds, personal experiences, characteristics and talents that reasonably reflect the diverse needs and interests of the communities served by WBGU-PBS.

 Diversity of Governance, Staff

 WBGU-PBS’ governing body is the Bowling Green State University (BGSU) Board of Trustees and is comprised of nine voting members, two non-voting student members and up to three non-voting, non-compensated National Trustees.
 The 11 board members are appointed by the Governor, with the three National Trustees appointed by the BGSU Board of Trustees.

 The nine voting members will have a term of nine years, with the term for the non-voting student members shall be two years.